DesignyourCode/placing-bad/README.md

 Placing Bad - Image Placeholder
 ===============================

-This site has been produced by Tom Clarke and Gary Fagan.
-We are 'slight' Breaking Bad fans and were surprised there wasn't a Breaking Bad placeholder service out there.
-So we decided to build one.
+Who wouldn't want a Breaking Bad placeholder generator...and as developers and huge Breaking Bad fans...we decided to build one.
+After discussions with a couple of other devs, I started to put together a site to do it.
+With support and input from some of the other guys (listed in the footer of the site).
+This is the end result.

-Enter 'Placing Bad'.
-With this placeholder service you can manufacture your site to the clients exact 'blue' specification.
+So welcome to 'Placing Bad'.
+With this placeholder service you can cook up a site to the clients exact (blue)prints...see what I did there? ;)

 Improvements
 ------------

-Will we accept changes to the site?
-Yes.
-If you feel the service doesn't quite offer everything you want, you can create a ticket and if we think your idead is a good one, we will try to implement it.
+We accept changes to the site, so if you feel the service doesn't quite offer everything you want, you can create a ticket and we will see what we can do.

-So you want to contribute?
-That's cool too, fork a copy, make you changes and submit a merge request.
-We will review and if we like it, we will include it.
+Of course you are welcome to to contribute too?
+Just fork a copy, make your changes and submit a merge request.
+We will review it and marge it in if we like it.

 Requirements & Installation
 ---------------------------

-1. Run 'composer install'This will install:
+1. Run 'composer install'.
+This will install:
     - <a href="http://www.slimframework.com/" target="_blank">Slim PHP Framework</a>
     - <a href="http://twig.sensiolabs.org/" target="_blank">Twig PHP Templating Engine</a>
     - <a href="https://github.com/claviska/SimpleImage" target="_blank">SimpleImage PHP Class</a>

 2. Set your localhost to use public_html as the root